dgaydukov/cert-ocpjp11/files/JavaVersion.md

 /Library/Java/JavaVirtualMachines/jdk-21.0.7.jdk/Contents/Home
 ```
 But if you run console command `java --version`, you can see all the output from console including versions and JDK build.
 Java come as part of JDK (java development kit) which can have multiple builds by multiple companies.
 The default one is OpenJDK build by Oracle, but other builds exists.
 You can get your build by running this command `java --version` - you will see not only version but JDK build.
-I have several builds installed, so if I run on my macos terminal, I can see this:
+I have several builds installed, so if I run on my MacOS terminal, I can see this:
 ```shell
 # java 8 (AdoptOpenJDK)
 openjdk version "1.8.0_292"